aqxiy/linkptr/README.md

 10. Minimize Atom window

-11. Open linkptr in Atom.
+11. Open linkptr in Chrome.
 Glance at document 2-5 seconds.
 Be sure to not exceed 5 seconds.

-12. Minimize Atom window
+12. Minimize Chrome window

 13. Open linkptr in Atom & engage document as detailed initially, until feel tired or however you desire